 Contact the ward you wish to visit in advance for guidance and instructions for a safe visit.

 You can read some general NHS guidance on visiting healthcare inpatient settings.pdf [pdf] 89KB

 If you need help in a mental health crisis during the COVID-19 pandemic outside office hours please contact our crisis team: Help in a crisis

 For other medical advice and support contact your GP or visit NHS 111

 Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

-We are a team of specialist children’s nurses and trained healthcare support workers who visit children at home, who have nursing care needs.
-Services are provided for children registered with a Bassetlaw GP, aged 0-19 years, who meet the criteria for acceptance.
+We are a team of specialist children’s nurses and trained healthcare support workers who visit children at home.
+We support children who have nursing care needs who are registered with a Bassetlaw GP, are aged between 0-19 years and who meet certain criteria.

-We provide care at home for children with any of the below:
+We provide care at home for children with:

-The nursing team provide equipment and training to ensure children with significant health needs can access educational and community settings to achieve their full potential.
+We provide equipment and training to ensure children with significant health needs can access educational and community settings to reach their full potential.
 We can advise carers, schools and other community settings on children with moderate to severe learning disabilities, supporting in areas such as sleep, continence and behaviour management.

-The Paediatric Occupational Therapy Team accepts referrals from health professionals and provides assessment support advice, therapy training and equipment for children with with long or short term physical disabilities.
-Children whose poor motor coordination skills are affecting their ability to function in everyday tasks are also seen.
-Visits are made to the home, school and other community settings.
-The primary aim is to promote independence and skills for daily living, using a range of approaches, so that they are able to participate to their full potential and overcome discrepancies between performance skills and ability.
+Our Paediatric Occupational Therapy Team also accepts referrals from health professionals and provides assessment support advice, therapy training and equipment for children with long or short term physical disabilities.
+Children who are struggling to carry out everyday tasks are also seen.
+We can visit children at home, school and other community settings.
+Our primary aim is to promote independence and skills for daily living.

 Please contact your GP, NHS 111 or 999.